Detroit VA Re-brand

 Process

-For this project we started by selecting a designer and researching not just thier history in the world of design but what influences them and their work.
-From there we selected a way to showcase their work.
-I chose to pay a nod to his film career by showcasing the differnt movie posters he designed.
-The series of posters start with Sauls origins with the bauhous movement.
-As you see each poster its shows his journey in his design career.
+For this project I started by selecting a designer and researching, not just his history in the world of design, but what influenced him and his work.
+From there I created a visually pleasing but informative method to showcase their work.
+I chose to pay a nod to his film career by highlighting the different movie posters he designed.
+The series of posters start with Bass’s origins with the Bahaus movement.
+As you see each poster depicts a journey in his design career.

 Overview:The objective was to redesign John Maeda's book "Laws of Simplicity" into a 96-page format, employing a similar approach used in a previous 16-page book project.
 Utilizing styles in Adobe InDesign facilitated the creation process with minimal issues.
 Challenges primarily arose in managing the grid system and layout adjustments, as modifications to the grid would disrupt the layout and automatically alter the book's structure within the InDesign program.